corrode/corrode.github.io/content/blog/bugs-rust-wont-catch/index.md

 fs::set_permissions(&path, Permissions::from_mode(0o700))?;
 ```

-For a teeny moment, `path` exists with the default permissions.
+For a brief moment, `path` exists with the default permissions.
 Any other user on the system can `open()` it during that window.
 Once they have a file descriptor, the later `chmod` doesn't take it away from them.

 **Rule: set permissions at the moment of creation.
 Never afterwards.**